Our Veterinary Surgeons

 Marina with Penny

 Marina joined the team at Balmain Veterinary Hospital in January 2008.
 Throughout childhood she regularly visited the family farm in Central Queensland.
-This provided the opportunity to work with many different large and small animal species, sparking an interest in working with animals from a very young age!
+This provided the opportunity to work with many different large and small animal species, sparking an interest in working with animals from a very young age.
 Marina completed Certificate IV in Veterinary Nursing in 2009 and since then she has also attained a Diploma of Professional Practice Management through the University of New England to further her studies in the area of management.
-In May 2014 Marina received a Veterinary Nursing Accreditation awarded by the Veterinary Nurses Council of Australia, recognising individual competence, currency and dedication to the Veterinary Nursing Profession.
+Since 2014 Marina has been on the Accredited Veterinary Nurse register upheld by the Veterinary Nurses Council of Australia, recognising an ongoing commitment to continuing education and training within the veterinary industry.
 In addition to working hands-on with our diverse patients, she enjoys her involvement in various administrative and managerial aspects of day-to-day hospital running.

 A sighthound lover at heart, Marina owns her very own lovable Whippet named Penny and in her spare time she pursues many creative interests including photography.
 Her photos can often be found on our Facebook page or website.